0xEmanuel/FlickrBulkDownloader/README.md

 # FlickrBulkDownloader

-With this tool all media can be downloaded (via Flickr API) by multiple given Flickr users (e.g. for backup purposes).
+With this tool all media can be downloaded (via Flickr API) of multiple given Flickr users (e.g. for backup purposes).
 The downloads are logged in an internal database (HSQLDB), so the next time the program is run, they will not be repeated.
 OAuth is supported.

 The tool implements a non-documented API method of Flickr that allows to download any media from any user in its original format.
 In the meantime (2020) the API method has unfortunately been deactivated, so the actual added value of this tool is lost.
 This was an unique feature back then.
 Therefore it will not be further developed.
 It still works, however, for the next best quality formats.